-CSAS SLSP Carrying amount of goodwill as of 1 January 2016 544 226 Effect of exchange rate changes for the year 2016 0 0 Basis upon which recoverable amount has been determined Value in Use (discounted cash flow model based) Key interest input parameters into the discounted cash flow model Risk Free Rate, Terminal Growth Rate, β Factor, Market Risk Premium Description of approach to determining value assigned to risk free rate Risk Free Rate has been set at 0.90% p.a. throughout relevant Group's CGL financial statistics published by Deutsche Bundesbank as at the reference da Description of approach to determining values assigned to terminal growth rate For non-Austrian (CEE) CGUs: Terminal Growth Rate has been equated to 3.0 recommended cap level for the Terminal Growh Rate, as per the report ESMA/Enforcers Review of Impairment of Goodwill and Other Intangible Assets in the published by the European Securities and Markets Authority (ESMA).
-2013/2 'European Description of approach to determining values assigned to β factor Set as the median value of a group of levered β factors attributable to a sam representative of the tested banks (CGUs), as published by Capital IQ as of 31 October 2016.
-Description of approach to determining values assigned to market risk premium Set at 7.0% throughout relevant Group's CGUs based on publicly available of Chamber of Commerce (Kammer der Wirtschaftstreuhänder). evaluations by the Austrian Period of cash flow projection (years) 5 years (2017 - 2021); extrapolation to perpetuity based on Terminal Growth Rate Discount rate applied to cash flow projections (pre-tax) 12.6% 12.9% The value assigned to β Factor 1.16 1.16 Amount of goodwill impairment loss recognised in profit or loss for the year 2016 0 -61 Post-impairment carrying amount of goodwill as of 31 December 2016 544
+CSAS SLSP Carrying amount of goodwill as of 1 January 2016 544 226 Effect of exchange rate changes for the year 2016 0 0 Basis upon which recoverable amount has been determined Value in Use (discounted cash flow model based) Key interest input parameters into the discounted cash flow model Risk Free Rate, Terminal Growth Rate, β Factor, Market Risk Premium Description of approach to determining value assigned to risk free rate Risk Free Rate has been set at 0.90% p.a. throughout relevant Group's CGL financial statistics published by Deutsche Bundesbank as at the reference da Description of approach to determining values assigned to terminal growth rate For non-Austrian (CEE) CGUs: Terminal Growth Rate has been equated to 3.00%, representing the recommended cap level for the Terminal Growh Rate, as per the report ESMA/2013/2 'European Enforcers Review of Impairment of Goodwill and Other Intangible Assets in the IFRS Financial Statements' published by the European Securities and Markets Authority (ESMA).
+Description of approach to determining values assigned to β factor Set as the median value of a group of levered β factors attributable to a sample of 'peer banks' representative of the tested banks (CGUs), as published by Capital IQ as of the reference date 31 October 2016.
+Description of approach to determining values assigned to market risk premium Set at 7.0% throughout relevant Group's CGUs based on publicly available of Chamber of Commerce (Kammer der Wirtschaftstreuhänder). evaluations by the Austrian Period of cash flow projection (years) 5 years (2017 - 2021); extrapolation to perpetuity based on Terminal Growth Rate Discount rate applied to cash flow projections (pre-tax) 12.6% 12.9% The value assigned to β Factor 1.16 1.16 Amount of goodwill impairment loss recognised in profit or loss for the year 2016 0 -61 Post-impairment carrying amount of goodwill as of 31 December 2016 544 165